cds-snc/notification-documentation/src/en/status.md

     "uri": "/v2/template/{id}/{version}", # required
   },
-  "body": "STRING", # required string - body of notification "subject": "STRING" # required string for email - subject of email "created_at": "STRING", # required string - date and time notification created "created_by_name": "STRING", # optional string - name of the person who sent the notification if sent manually "sent_at": "STRING", # optional string - date and time notification sent to provider
+  "body": "STRING", # required string - body of notification "subject": "STRING", # required string for email - subject of email "created_at": "STRING", # required string - date and time notification created "created_by_name": "STRING", # optional string - name of the person who sent the notification if sent manually "sent_at": "STRING", # optional string - date and time notification sent to provider